git-moss/DrivenByMossWiki/Mackie-MCU-Changes.md

 ## 2.62 (unreleased)

+* New: Added new marker mode (use marker button or assign to function key).
+* New: Pressing Mute, Solo, Rec Arm and Select in Mastermode leaves it.
 * Fixed: Display 2 formatting.
-* New: Pressing Mute, Solo, Rec Arm and Select in Mastermode leaves it.

 ## 2.61